dreadl0ck/ja3/README.md

 Assembly of the ja3 bare was previously implemented with the golang 1.10 **strings.Builder** type, however using byte slices for this turned out to be faster and causes less allocations.
 (Thanks for the tips @lukechampine)

+Thanks to @guigzzz for his pull request on further reducing allocations!

 ## Package Usage

 This package exports the following API: